Isaksson/node-red-contrib-unifi/README.md

 node-red-contrib-unifi is a Node-RED module that allows to query/control [UniFi devices](http://www.ubnt.com/) via the official UniFi-Controller API.
 Based on npm package node-unifi

 ##  New functions
-Version 0.3.19
+Version 0.3.20
-* New command getCustomDNS, setCustomDNS
+* New commands to support v9 Zone-Based Firewall
-* Added brightness to command setAPLed
+* getFirewallZones, getNetworks, setFirewallZone, getFirewallPolicies and setFirewallPolicy

 ## Supports the following Commands
 * SitesStats : Site stats